 - Different Interview questions

 - Gender-specific dress codes

 If you have experienced gender discrimination in the workplace or a hostile work environment and have questions about the legal options available in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, a Cincinnati gender discrimination lawyer, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, a Cincinnati, Ohio fair labor lawyer, and he will help you answer these critical questions.